gbetorre/rischi/README.md

 [The next chapter](#how-the-software-works) will examine the various steps in more detail.<br>
 Instead, in this section, a broad description of the overall workflow is given from the perspective of the actions put in place to achieve the overall goal.

-First of all, it is appropriate to define the parties <strong>parties</strong> involved:
+First of all, it is appropriate to define the <strong>parties</strong> involved:
 1. The anti-corruption expert or office.
 2. The office managers and operators
 3. The software engineer